VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_impacts_management/ecology/rivers.md

 ## Result 1: Hydrological alteration !THIS SECTION IS TOO LONG!

 The eco-hydrological literature supports the concept that all aspects of the flow regime matter to riverine ecosystems.
 Any major departure from usual conditions is therefore associated with the risk of an impact to the system.
 This forms the basis for the two hydrological alteration approaches used in his project:

-1. Ecological Risk due to Flow Alteration (ERFA) method, developed by CEH, and adapted for MaRIUS
+(1)	Ecological Risk due to Flow Alteration (ERFA) method, developed by CEH, and adapted for MaRIUS (2)	Drought-specific G2G metrics
-2. Drought-specific G2G metrics
+T

-TERFA used 16 hydrological indicators based on monthly flow data to characterise all aspects of the flow regime.
-Baseline G2G flows are processed to derive baseline indicators.
-Then, the period of record for each drought event are similarly processed.
-Last, the two sets of indicators are compared to assess how much each drought event period departs from baseline.
-Results are aggregated as colour-coded classes.
-This approach captures the whole period in which drought events occur, as opposed to the actual drought events themselves, and the whole flow range is considered, including the high flows.
-Hydrological conditions during the period leading to a declared drought may have an impact on the ecology even if the drought is very short (e.g. conditions leading to summer drought may include lower than usual winter freshets ).
+ERFA used 16 hydrological indicators based on monthly flow data to characterise all aspects of the flow regime.
 Drought-specific G2G metrics include: month of longest flow deficit of the year ending (if any); month of longest flow deficit of the year starting; number of flow deficits per year (ie frequency of droughts); highest change in flow going into a deficit; highest change in flow recovering from a deficit; length of drought.
-These metrics are event-focused and can therefore bring complementary insights to those of ERFA, which is concerned with ecologically-relevant flow envelopes.

 ![Example of ecological risk classes (ERFA method) due to the departure of future hydrology (2050s) from baseline 1961-90.]({{site.baseurl}}/assets/img/Cedric1.jpg.png){:width="50%"}